“Have you reckon’d

 legs to cross my arms

-but so I can feel
+but so I can feel.

-to press my face
+To press my face

 into the earth until